Mentors4EDU/Python-Notebooks/README.md

 </p>

 <p align="center">
-This is a repository for some past practice IPython notebooks, projects, portfolio work and assignments
+This is a repo for some past practice IPython notebooks, projects, portfolio work and assignments
 </p>